-3.3.1 Performance Characterization of GPU Workers.
+3.3.1 Performance Characterization of GPU Workers

 Static Characteristics.
 To solve problem (3) for GPU clusters, we first profile the static properties of GPU workers.
+For representativeness, our profiling is conducted with a small neural network-CifarNet [66], and a large neural network-Inception-V3 (their descriptions deferred to Section 5.1).

-- (1) Non-negligible Communication Time: $t^p \gg t^m$ ( $t \not\approx t^p$ ).
+(1) Non-negligible Communication Time: $t^p \gg t^m$ ( $t \approx t^p$ ).
 Computations on GPU workers are usually orders of magnitude faster than CPU workers.
-Therefore, the communication time in each iteration is no longer negligible when compared with the computation time [89]. - (2) Non-negligible GPU Launching Overhead: $\Gamma(0) >$ 0.
+Therefore, the communication time in each iteration is no longer negligible when compared with the computation time [36].

+(2) Non-negligible GPU Launching Overhead: $\Gamma(0) > 0$ .
 Fig. 4 shows the relationship $\Gamma(\cdot)$ between $t^p$ and x for different GPU types.
 Even for a very small batch, we find that the GPU computation time could still be considerable.
-This is because a GPU needs to do a series of preparation work [60] to process each batch (e.g., exchanging parameters between GPU and CPU memory, launching processing kernels), which incurs considerable time overhead regardless of the batch size, and that overhead is particularly salient for large models like Inception-V3.
+This is because a GPU needs to do a series of preparation work [67] to process each batch (e.g., exchanging parameters between GPU and CPU memory, launching processing kernels), which incurs considerable time overhead regardless of the batch size, and that overhead is particularly salient for large models like Inception-V3.
 In particular, the existence of GPU launching overhead confirms that sequential sample processing is highly inefficient: it is unacceptable to sustain such an overhead when processing each sample.

 (3) GPU Saturation Effect: $\Gamma(x) = C, \forall x < x^s$ .
-For advanced GPUs like Tesla V100, the batch computation time $t^p$ would be almost a constant if the sample batch is too small (less than the saturation threshold $x^{s}$ ) to saturate all the processing kernels [56, 62].
+For advanced GPUs like Tesla V100, the batch computation time $t^p$ would be almost a constant if the sample batch is too small (less than the saturation threshold $x^s$ ) to saturate all the processing kernels [68], [69].
 Reducing batch size under $x^s$ does not help to reduce the computation time and would cause GPU underutilization.

-(4) GPU Memory Limitation: $x < x^{o}$ .
+(4) GPU Memory Limitation: $x < x^{\circ}$ .
 During each training iteration, the input sample batch, model parameters and intermediate results shall all reside in GPU memory.
-Therefore, the GPU memory size imposes a limit $x^o$ on the maximum batch size (as marked in the legends of Fig. 4), which, to avoid OOM (out-of-memory) error, must be complied with when adjusting the batch size of a GPU worker.
+Therefore, the GPU memory size imposes a limit $x^{\circ}$ on the maximum batch size (as marked in the legends of Fig. 4), which, to avoid OOM (out-of-memory) error, must be complied with when adjusting the batch size of a GPU worker.